loicreynier/sandbox/typst-demo/README.md

 # `typst-demo`

-Sandbox article written using [Typst](https://typst.app) to test its features
+Sandbox article written using [Typst](https://typst.app) to test its features.

 ## About